gchers/fbleau/README.md

 evaluations: Gowalla, e-passport, and side channel attack to finite field exponentiation.

-# Status

-Currently, the code provided here:
-- only estimates the Bayes risk (one has to derive the desired leakage measure from it manually),
-- is based on frequentist and nearest neighbor methods; in the future we hope to extend this to other ML methods; note that this does not affect the generality of the results, which hold against any classifier,
-- computes one estimate at the time, which can be improved in the future.

 # Install

-The code is written in Rust, but it is thought to be used as a stand-alone command line tool.
+The code is written in `Rust`, but it is thought to be used as a standalone command line tool.
 Bindings to other programming languages (e.g., Python) may happen in the future.